dots225/Simple-discord-bot-for-OsuMapMatcher/README.md

 # Simple Discord Bot for OsuMapMatcher

 >Very simple and basic discord bot for [Xarib's OsuMapMatcher](https://github.com/Xarib/OsuMapMatcher).
 Built in a day, only has 1 command.
 This is my first time using github and
->uploading a discord bot, so feel free to tell me anything.
+>uploading a discord bot, so feel free to tell me anything as it can definitely be improved.
 Uses discord.js, Node.js (v12.13.1), and Xarib's API with node-fetch.

 ![image](https://user-images.githubusercontent.com/79728151/109368130-b215d900-785d-11eb-979d-437b8e1f22f7.png)
 > Ignore the bot avatar, you can change it when creating the Bot application.